Dr Leon Sealey-Huggins

 I was delighted to learn of the GSD programme at Warwick as it offers the opportnity for me to bring together the different disciplinary approaches I have worked with (mainly in geography, sociology, political sciences) into my teaching.
 I am pleased to say that the programme is attacting a very engaged body of students who are a pleasure to work with.

-On the Global Sustainable Development Programme I am responsible for four modules:
+On the Global Sustainable Development Programme I am responsible for three modules:

 - I convene the Core Year 1 module Social Principles of Global Sustainable Development

-- Along with Dr Andrew Jones, I co-convene the 2nd Year optional core module Food Systems: Security, Sovereignty, and Sustainability
+- I convene the 2nd Year optional core module Food Systems: Security, Sovereignty, and Sustainability

-- I convene the module Surviving the Apocalypse (not currently running).
+- I convene the module Surviving the Apocalypse.

 Beyond the School, I have a broad range of teaching experience in sociology including having taught on introductory social theory and research methods courses, and more specialist environmental sociology modules.